teacher-aj/HeschelCS/topic_00_HTML/README.md

 ---

+## Class B: Beginning HTML

 ### Discuss the following with your partner:

 > **NOTE:**
 > These questions are meant to help you reflect on what each part of your code is doing.
+After discussing, email me your answer.
+You may send me one email per group, just make sure to cc your partner.

 1. What do the `<html>`, `<head>`, and `<body>` tags mean?
 2. What is the difference between `<h1>` and `<p>`?

 ---

-### Explore further if you have time:
+### Explore further:

-> **NOTE:**
-> The following activities are optional extensions if you finish early.
-They will help you connect what you just learned to real-world websites.

 1. **Inspect a website**
    Right-click on any webpage in your browser and choose **Inspect** (or **Inspect Element**).
 Look at how the HTML structure of a professional site is similar to the one you just wrote.
 Try finding headings, paragraphs, or images in the code.

 2. **Use W3Schools**
    Visit the [W3Schools HTML Tutorial](https://www.w3schools.com/html/) to look up what each tag means, and experiment by adding new elements (like another heading or a list) to your page.

----

-## Class B: Lab / Worktime

 ### Begin Project 00

 **tl;dr**: Create a webpage using HTML and CSS.
 This week you will complete the first step: making a simple webpage others can view.
-This is the start of [Project 00](/project_00_basic_webpage/).
+With the remainder of the time that you have, you will be beginning our first major project of the year [Project 00](/project_00_basic_webpage/).

 The lectures/videos won’t cover everything for this lab.
 The main goal is to get comfortable with documentation—even if that means trial and error.

 ---

-### Steps:
+### Start with the following steps in class:

 1. [Follow these directions](https://pages.github.com/) to create a GitHub Pages site.
    - In the step marked `?` (between step 1 and step 2), select **“I don’t know”** for *What git client are you using?*.